PhilDay-CT/cheriot-demos/configuration_broker/README.md

 The values published to the two Config topics are the JSON strings described in [Configuration Data](#configuration-data).

-Thread #3 loops in the _consumer_ compartment and responds to changes in the coinfiguration data by updating the LEDs and LCD on the Sonata board.
+Thread #3 loops in the _consumer_ compartment and responds to changes in the configuration data by updating the LEDs and LCD on the Sonata board.

 Threads #4 and #5 are the standard TCP and Firewall threads required by the Network stack.